MinkaiXu/GeoLDM/README.md

 ![cover](equivariant_diffusion/framework.png)

-Official code release for the paper "Geometric Latent Diffusion Models for 3D Molecule Generation", accepted at *International Conference on Machine
+Official code release for the paper "Geometric Latent Diffusion Models for 3D Molecule Generation", accepted at *International Conference on Machine Learning, 2023*.
-Learning, 2023*.

 ## Environment

 Install the required packages from `requirements.txt`.
 A simplified version of the requirements can be found [here](https://github.com/ehoogeboom/e3_diffusion_for_molecules/blob/main/requirements.txt).

-**Note**: If you want to set-up a rdkit environment, it may be easiest to install conda and run:
+**Note**: If you want to set up a rdkit environment, it may be easiest to install conda and run:
 ``conda create -c conda-forge -n my-rdkit-env rdkit`` and then install the other required packages.
 But the code should still run without rdkit installed though.